elijahwu1101/Minesweeper/README.md

 # Minesweeper
 A minesweeper game.
-DEFINITELY NOT COMPLETED
+NOT COMPLETED
 - Working on it right now